-Funding Level 2: The anticipated direct costs budgeted for the entire period of performance will not exceed \$4M.
+The application's direct costs budgeted for the entire period of performance should not exceed \$200,000.
 If indirect cost rates have been negotiated, indirect costs are to be budgeted in accordance with the organization's negotiated rate.
-No budget will be approved by the government exceeding \$4M direct costs or using an indirect cost rate exceeding the organization's negotiated rate.

 All direct and indirect costs of any subaward or contract must be included in the total direct costs of the primary award.